 Not as well as the Qashqai but the Qashqai has outsold the Ford Focus in January 2015.

 Some of those Qashqai buyers may very well have cross-shopped for a standard C-class car (Golf, Astra, Focus) as well as other soft-roader/crossovers.
 The Nissan costs £16,500 in the UK for a 1.6 litre model.
-A Focus begins at £16,445 (with a 1.0 litre Ecoboost) according to Car´s recent price list.
-CarBuyer claims it´s £1500 less and Ford UK says so too: £13,995.
+A Focus begins at £16,445 (with a 1.0 litre Ecoboost) according to Car’s recent price list.
+CarBuyer claims it’s £1500 less and Ford UK says so too: £13,995.
 The Pulsar starts at £14,995.

-Interestingly, Renault are soon to offer their own entrant in what is Nissan´s most succesful segment.
+Interestingly, Renault are soon to offer their own entrant in what is Nissan’s most successful segment.
 Do they think they can add to the total number of cars sold or will they cannibalise sales?
 Will some people prefer to stay stuck in their meaningless ruts (that would be the Nissan buyers and everyone else) or will they go the Kadjar way and drive into a future of limitless freedom and soul-enriching self-empowerment?